Tips to Save Money on your Rental

 - Parking requirements

-Be sure you be aware of the cancellation policy before booking.
-Many rental home contracts include an option for trip insurance.
-Trip insurance guards the renter against emergency situations and weather events, It gives you relief should catastrophe strike.
+Ensure that you understand the cancellation policy prior to booking.
+Many rental property contracts include an option for trip insurance.
+Trip insurance guards the renter against emergency situations and weather events, It gives relief should tragedy strike.

-Remember to get the property manager's contact phone number and entry/exit procedures for your vacation property.
-We recommend storing the contact's information in your smart phone and wallet.
+Don't forget to get the manager's contact number and entry/exit procedures for your vacation property.
+We recommend storing the contact's details in your smart phone and wallet.

 During your Stay

-- Make sure to be a good next-door neighbor.
-More often than not, nearby residences are filled by permanent locals.
+- Please remember to respect your neighbors.
+Residents should be as friendly to you as you are considerate of them.
 Remember the golden rule and treat others the same way you'd like to be treated by visitors next to your primary residence.

 - Ask a local.
-Locals are a great source of advice.
+Natives are a great source of suggestions.

-- Enjoy your stay!
-Make certain to protect the owner (and your things!) by keeping the rental locked up while you are away, exactly like you would at home.
+- Be sure to protect the rental owner (and your stuff!) by keeping the rental secured while you are away, exactly like you would at home.

-- Make a point to walk through the rental one final time and check for damage.
-We suggest walking through with the rental manager wherever possible (this isn't always the case)..
-If the property manager is not available, make certain to take photos of the property to record its condition.
+- Be sure to walk through the rental one final time and look for damage.
+We recommend walking through with the rental manager wherever possible (often this isn't possible)..
+If the property manager is not available, remember to take photos of the property to record its condition.

-Hold a vacation recap meeting with your traveling companions.
-Does everybody want to return next year?
-Hopefully everything was exceptional and you are happy to reserve the same rental home for your next vacation.
-Maybe the rental wasn't quite right, and you will better understand how to filter your search for the next vacation.
+Did everyone have a great time?
+Maybe everything turned out to be ideal and you are happy to re-book the same rental home for next year.
+If the rental wasn't quite right, and you will better recognize how to refine your search for the next vacation.